 In the event of a motion of no confidence passed, the TA is obliged to organise the subsequent vote.
 Refusal to organise the subsequent vote will result in the forfeiture of the position of TA.

 Any changes to chapter 3.1 and 3.2 in this document requires the consent of a majority of the Authority entities, and shall be effected through a vote in the #governance-channel.
 Notification of a vote shall be given 1 week prior to the event.
 The voting period shall last from 00:00 UTC to 23:59 UTC, and a quorum requires at least 50% attendance of the authority entities.

+In the event that there is only one or zero candidates who apply...

-Testnet administrator
+Testnet Administrator

 The Testnet Administrator (TA) is responsible for defining short-, medium- and long-term goals for The Testnet, and shall ensure that the organization is effectively working towards these in unison.

-The TA may appoint a deputy to assist them with executing their duties, and to whom the administrator responsibilities may be transferred to for short periods of time when the TA may be unavailable.
+The TA may appoint one or more deputies to assist with executing his or her duties, and to whom the administrator responsibilities may be transferred to for short periods of time when the TA may be unavailable.

 The TA shall publish a monthly report in the Discord #testnet-announcements-channel, which should at minimum include information on the following: